zimicjs/zimic/docs/wiki/api‐zimic‐interceptor‐http.md

 handler.

-To decide which handler to use when intercepting a request, Zimic finds a handler that matches the request considering the interceptor base URL, method, path, and [restrictions](#http-handlerwithrestriction).
+To decide which handler to use when intercepting a request, Zimic finds a handler that matches the request considering the interceptor base URL, method, path, [restrictions](#http-handlerwithrestriction) and [limits to the number of requests](#http-handlertimes).
 The handlers are checked from the **last** created to the first, so new handlers have preference over old ones.
 This allows you to declare generic and specific handlers based on their order of creation.
 For example, a generic handler for `GET /users` can return an empty list, while a specific handler in a test case can return a list with some users.
 In this case, the specific handler will be considered first as long as it is created **after** the generic one.

 <table><tr><td width="900px" valign="top"><details open><summary><b>Using a local interceptor</b></summary>